manar/DarijaKeyboard/README.md

  * Voice input.
  * Incognito Mode - will not learn new words, will not keep history of what was typed (including emoji history).
  * Plenty of emojis - long-press the smiley key.
 You customize those by clicking the Settings icon in emojis window.
- * More on AnySoftKeyboard can be found [here](http://anysoftkeyboard.github.io/)

-# Release
-* Every commit to _master_ branch will deploy a new release to the _ALPHA_ channel in Google Play-Store.
-You can subscribe to this release channel by joining the [Google+](https://plus.google.com/communities/106050362696748221135) group, and opt-in by visiting [this link](https://play.google.com/apps/testing/com.menny.android.anysoftkeyboard).
-* Every once in a while, a stable enough _ALPHA_ will be promoted to _BETA_.
-You can opt-in to this channel by visiting [this link](https://play.google.com/apps/testing/com.menny.android.anysoftkeyboard).
-* Once all requirements for a release were finished, a _STABLE_ release branch (in the format of `release-branch-vX.X-rX`) will be cut.
-Every commit to this branch will be automatically published to Google Play Store, and will roll-out users gradually.

-# Notes

-* Via [Bountysource](https://www.bountysource.com/teams/anysoftkeyboard/issues), users can post bountys and developers can claim them when fixing bugs.
-This is an external community project and not directly sponsored by the ASK developers!

 License
 -------